pr3mar/C/README.md

-C
+The repository with C code
 =

-something a bit nooby
+Something a bit nooby...
+Mostly homework tasks and other algorithmic tasks